nunyabidnes/outlet/README.md

 # outlet

-This is just a bash script that can be used to control a smart plug via IFTTT webhooks and Smart Life.
+This is a bash script that can be used to control Linux laptop charging via a smart plug, IFTTT webhooks, and Smart Life.
 You need linked IFTTT and Smart Life accounts.

 To use this script, create 2 applets using IFTTT webhooks: